Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: LQG disks weighted by CLE nesting statistics

 If $W^{{\sigmab},\kappa}_{\Lambda,\ell}<\infty$ we say that $({\sigmab},\kappa,\Lambda,\ell)$ is admissible and call $\op{\bar{M}}^{{\sigmab},\kappa}_{\Lambda,\ell} / W^{{\sigmab},\kappa}_{\Lambda,\ell}$ the regular $\gamma$-LQG disk with boundary length $\ell$, cosmological constant $\Lambda$ and weights ${\sigmab}$. \end{defn}

-\begin{remark} A field $h$ sampled from the measure $M^{{\sigmab},\kappa}_{0,1}$ in Definition \ref{def:disk} has three marked points $\w$ on its boundary.
-Conditioned on the $\gamma$-LQG surface $(\D,h)$, these have the law of three points sampled independently at random from the $\gamma$-LQG boundary measure.
-We consider fields with three marked boundary points since this guarantees that \eqref{eq:seiberg} is satisfied, see Remark \ref{rmk:seiberg}.
+\begin{remark} We consider fields with three marked boundary points since this guarantees that \eqref{eq:seiberg} is satisfied, see Remark \ref{rmk:seiberg}.
 Furthermore, having three marked boundary points gives a natural way to fix the embedding of the disk since we can map the three marked boundary points to three fixed points on the boundary of the disk. \end{remark}

 Next, we will make an analogous definition in the case when $\kappa'\in(4,8)$.
 In the following definition, recall the definition of a Lévy excursion from Section \ref{sec:normal-lqg-disks} and the definition of generalized disk without marked points from Definition \ref{def:gen-disk-no-points}.
 In the definition below and throughout the text we write ${\sigmab}|_B = (\sigma_C\colon C\subseteq B)$ whenever $B\subseteq A$.